 The human soul doesn’t want to be advised or fixed or saved.
 It simply wants to be witnessed — to be seen, heard and companioned exactly as it is.

-Spiritual Counselling is an exploration, a liberation, an unburdening of ourselves at the deepest level in a quest for inner peace.
-It is about being heard in a world that flashes past us in such a hurry that we can become invisible, even to ourselves.
+Spiritual Counselling is about being heard in a world that flashes past us in such a hurry that we can become invisible, even to ourselves.
+It's an exploration of who we are at the deepest level and can be a liberation and an unburdening of ourselves in a quest for inner peace.

-It's a journey to the self, accompanied along the way by a trusted confidante; someone who is not there to judge, nor to offer solutions, but simply to hear us and be with us on this journey, no matter where the path might lead us or how long it takes to get there.
-It is an unravelling, an unwrapping of our thoughts, our beliefs, our deepest concepts of ourselves, and our day to day issues, as we seek the essence of who we are and ultimately recognise the spirit within each of us – to be able to say I am and know that who we are really is enough.
+Spiritual counselling is a journey to the self, accompanied along the way by a trusted confidante; someone who is not there to judge, nor to offer solutions, but simply to hear us and be with us on this journey, no matter where the path might lead us or how long it takes to get there.
+It is an unravelling of our thoughts, our beliefs, our deepest concepts of ourselves, and our day to day issues, as we seek the essence of who we are and ultimately recognise the spirit within each of us – to be able to say I am and know that who we are really is enough.

 And if you're looking for answers, well, there are no right or wrong ones, but there are answers: we just need to be still enough to hear them.